Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 1. If you choose to deploy the bootstrap resources in Azure, then you will need to navigate to the Azure Portal and find you storage account.
 1. Make note of the `Resource Group Name`, `Storage account name`and `Container Name` from the storage account.
 1. If you did not choose to deploy the bootstrap resources in Azure, type `terraform init` and hit enter.
-1. If you choose to deploy the bootstrap resources in Azure, type `terraform init -backend-config="resource_group_name=<Resource Group Name>" -backend-config="storage_account_name=<Storage account name>" -backend-config="container_name=<Container Name>" -backend-config="key=terraform.tfstate"` , replacing the items in angle brackets and hit enter.
+1. If you choose to deploy the bootstrap resources in Azure, type `terraform init -backend-config="resource_group_name=<Resource Group Name>" -backend-config="storage_account_name=<Storage account name>" -backend-config="container_name=<Container Name>" -backend-config="key=terraform.tfstate" -backend-config="use_azuread_auth=true"` , replacing the items in angle brackets and hit enter.
-1. Type `terraform plan` and hit enter.
+1. Type `terraform plan -out=tfplan` and hit enter.
 1. Review the plan.
+Use `terraform show tfplan` to see the plan details.
-1. If you are happy with the plan, then type `terraform apply` and hit enter.
+1. If you are happy with the plan, then type `terraform apply tfplan` and hit enter.
 1. The ALZ will now be deployed, this may take some time.